 We welcome as members individuals and organisations who care for Hammersmith

-White City & Wormholt ward, including TV Centre, Westfield & the Imperial Campus developments.
+White City & Wormholt wards, including TV Centre, Westfield & the Imperial Campus developments.
 See also neighbouring Shepherds Bush

 Councillors: